IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step04.md

 ```

 <Quiz id="step4_1" choices={[
-         { valid: false, value: "Yes, they are exaclty the same."},
+         { valid: false, value: "Yes, they are exaclty the same since the same file is given as input."},
          { valid: true, value: "No, because the file name is not included when using redirection, but the computed values remain the same."},
 ]}>
         <span slot="prompt">